openstack-archive/fuel-plugin-external-zabbix/doc/plugin-guide/source/guide.rst

    `Mirantis OpenStack User Guide <http://docs.mirantis.com/openstack/fuel /fuel-7.0/user-guide.html#create-a-new-openstack-environment>`_.

 #.
-Choose in *Environments* an evironment for which you want to run Zabbix
+Choose in *Environments* an environment for which you want to run Zabbix
    plugin.

 #.
 Open *Settings* tab and scroll the page down.
 On the left select